-This disclosure was developed using information from MSCI ESG Research LLC and its affiliates (the "ESG Parties"), obtain information providers.
-Although NORDIC INVESTMENT BANK'S information providers, including without limitation, MSCI ESG Research LLC and its affiliates (the "ESG Parties"), obtain information [the "Information"] from sources they consider reliable, none of the ESG Parties warrants or guarantees the originality, accuracy and/or completeness, of any data herein and expressly disclaim all express or implied warranties, including those of merchantability and fitness for a particular purpose.
+This disclosure was developed using information from MSCI ESG Research LLC or its affiliates or information providers.
+Although NORDIC INVESTMENT BANK'S information providers, including without limitation, MSCI ESG Research LLC and its affiliates (the "ESG Parties"), obtain information (the "Information") from sources they consider reliable, none of the ESG Parties warrants or guarantees the originality, accuracy and/or completeness, of any data herein and expressly disclaim all express or implied warranties, including those of merchantability and fitness for a particular purpose.
 The Information may only be used for your internal use, may not be reproduced or redisseminated in any form and may not be used as a basis for, or a component of, any financial instruments or products or indices.
-Further, none and in and of itself be used to determine which securities to buy or sell them.
-None of the ESG Parties shall have any liability for any errors or omissions in connection with any data herein, or any liability for any epical, punitive, consequential or any other damages (including lost profits) even if notified of the possibility of such damages.
+Further, none the Information can in and of itself be used to determine which securities to buy or sell or when to buy or sell them.
+None of the ESG Parties shall have any liability for any errors or omissions in connection with any data herein, or any liability for any direct, indirect, special, punitive, consequential or any other damages (including lost profits) even if notified of the possibility of such damages.